course-details-portlet

 Course content

-The course focuses on critical application of acquired theoretical and research-based knowledge of various topics in English teaching at the primary and upper primary school level and provides a thorough introduction to English-language literature for grades 1-7.
-The course will also cover various literary, cultural, and critical perspectives and methodology, and a wide and varied selection of genres, both reference texts and fiction, as well as film.
-Through working with a wide range of visual and written texts within children's and youth literature - including picture books, graphic novels, digital and multimodal texts, films, novels, short stories, plays and poems - and the use of varied teaching methods, students will develop in-depth knowledge on the role various topics related to multiculturalism, diversity, and inclusion play in the student's acquisition of English at the lower primary and upper primary levels.
+The course focuses on critical application of theoretical and practical knowledge of children's literature as a resource for teaching English at the primary and upper primary school level.
+The course will also cover various literary, cultural, and critical perspectives, using a wide and varied selection of genres.
+Through working with a wide range of visual and written texts within children's and youth literature, students will develop in-depth knowledge on the roles various theoretical and pedagogical perspectives play in the development and execution of a literature-based English curriculum at the primary and upper primary levels.
+The course will also provide deeper engagement with a variety of literature-based methodologies.

 Learning outcome